Visiting the Kirk

 Greyfriars Tolbooth and Highland Kirk is a landmark building in the heart of Edinburgh.
 In 2012 the Kirk was awarded the prestigious 4 Star visitor attraction status by the Scottish Tourist Board / Visit Scotland.
 It is also recommended by expedia Edinburgh.

-The Kirk, Story of Greyfriars Museum and shop are open to the general public between April and October every year but please check our website diary before travelling.
+The Kirk, Story of Greyfriars Museum and shop are open to the general public between April and October but please check our calendar before travelling.

 Opening times are -